Skip to main content

 The table below contains typical values for the different soil types obtained from the Standard Compaction Test.

-Typical Compaction Values
+Typical Soil Compaction Values

 Type of Soil